nakamasato/kubernetes-operator-basics/07-create-operator-with-kubebuilder/03-password-operator/README.md

 </details>

+### 11.3.
+Admission Webhook in our case
+To validate our custom resource object, we'll use **Validating Admission Webhook**.

 ```
 kubebuilder create webhook --group secret --version v1alpha1 --kind Password --programmatic-validation
 ```

-The command above automatically adds the following lines to `main.go`.
+The command above automatically adds the following lines to `main.go`, which adds the webhook server to the manager.

 ```diff
 +       if err = (&secretv1alpha1.Password{}).SetupWebhookWithManager(mgr); err != nil {